 Older Adult Safety

-About NATI: Who We Are, What We Stand For, and the Services We Provide to your Community
+About the National Association of Triads: Who We Are, What We Stand For, and the Services We Provide to your Community

 According to the Administration on Aging report, A Profile of Older Americans, 80.6% of all adults age 65 and over lived in urban or suburban areas in 2009.
 The remaining 19% lived in nonmetropolitan areas.
 These older adults are less likely to change residence than any other age group and are also more likely to live alone.
 In 2009, 30.1% of older adults—11.4 million, lived alone.
 This percentage increases with advanced age; among women age 75 and over, 49% reported living alone in 2009.